odockal/podman-desktop-qe/docs/scenarios/minc-extension/2-main-functionality.md

 ### Attempt to create Microshift cluster
 _Requirement: Have a rootless Podman machine running._

 Microshift clusters can only be created through MINC extension using a rootful Podman machine.
-If you are using a rotless machine it is expected to run into an error.
+If you are using a rootless machine it is expected to run into an error.
 In order to check this behavior:
 - Go to **Settings/Resources**, click on the **Create new...** button
 - If you don't have minc installed:
     - Leave default settings